freesewing/freesewing/markdown/dev/reference/settings/units/en.md

 ## Notes

 This setting only applies to formatting of the output.
-Freesewing expects all input to be in millimeter.
+FreeSewing expects all input to be in millimeter.